bamorim/filteredinvite/README.md

 **DISCLAIMER:** This project was discontinued because facebook banned my app, I don't know exactly why because it was a long time ago.

+However, you can check how the application felt like in [this link](http://filteredinvite.herokuapp.com/), but it is not working for the reason cited above.

 ## What is it?

 It was a project that enabled people to invite their friend to an event.
 The plus was that it enabled them to invite with filters, i.e. Invite only single females aged between 18-24.